polterguy/magic-menu/help-files/Magic Menu/02 - Teaching your computer to speak.md

 can even choose to create localized versions of your synonyms, by prepending your language code in front of your phrase.
 Below is an example of how this might look like for the phrase _"Thank you"_.

+**Notice**, to test this example, you can launch the Magic Menu by clicking the _"magic wand"_ toolbar button at the top of your page, and speak out loud the phrase _"Thank you"_.
+This will result in that the Magic Menu will utter _"I don't understand"_, at which point you can speak _"I will teach you"_.
+When you have spoken _"I will teach you"_, a window will popup, allowing you to create a new command.

 https://phosphorusfive.files.wordpress.com/2018/03/magic-menu-screenshot-teach.png

 **Notice** the third phrase above is the Norwegian word for _"Thank you"_, and the language code of `nb-NO`